adityakkpk/React-v19-BasicToAdv/Readme.md

 # React.js

-Started Learning Reactjs v19 from bassic to advance from `Thapa Technical` youtube channel.
+Started Learning Reactjs v19 from basic to advance from `Thapa Technical` youtube channel.

 ## Day 1: Introduction to React.js